julian-molina/Documentation/pages/contributing/contributing-icons.md

 {% include tip.html content="Remember to always rename the file as soon as you open it, saving it in the proper folder before you continue, to avoid accidentally rewriting the original file with your work.
 If you ever make a mistake and rewrite an existing file in your local clone, you may always choose to stash (discard) the changes in GitHub Desktop and pull the data from your fork to update your local clone.
 If you ever get to commit undesired changes to your fork, then you may choose to re-synchronize the fork with the upstream repository via a Pull Request (PR)." %}

-### 4. Share Your Progress
+### 2. Share Your Progress

 Feel free to discuss ideas and share your progress with other designers in the group.
 We are all happy to offer feedback, especially during your first few contributions.

-### 5. Submit a Pull Request to the Graphics Repository
+### 3. Submit a Pull Request to the Graphics Repository

-Once you are happy with the icon design, export each of the required sizes to the corresponding folder (each type of icon requires certain sizes of PNG images.)
+Once you are happy with the icon design, export each of the required sizes to the corresponding folder.
+Each type of icon requires certain sizes of PNG images.
+You can tell which sizes are required by the name of the folders that exist for the specific kind of icon you are creating.

 {% include tip.html content="Remember to follow the [naming convention](#naming-convention)!" %}

 Once all files are ready and double-checked, commit the changes and push them to your fork (using GitHub Desktop).

-Then, go to your fork on github.com and submit a PR to the upstream repository.
+Then, go to your fork on github.com and submit a PR to the ```develop``` branch of the upstream repository.

 The maintainer of the repository will review the work and respond to your PR accordingly.
 If everything seems OK, your PR will be merged.
 Otherwise, you will get an answer from the maintainer.